armbian/documentation/docs/User-Guide_Getting-Started.md

 # How to set fixed IP?

-By default your main network adapter's IP is assigned by your router DHCP server.
+By default your main network adapter's IP is assigned by your router DHCP server and all network interfaces are managed by **NetworkManager**:

-Edit /etc/network/interfaces and change from:

-	iface eth0 inet dhcp

-to - for example:

-	iface eth0 inet static
-	 	address 192.168.1.100
-        netmask 255.255.255.0
-		gateway 192.168.1.1
+	user@boardname:~$ nmcli con show
+	NAME				UUID								TYPE			DEVICE
+	Wired connection 1	xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx	802-3-ethernet	eth0

+The conncetion can now be edited with the following:

+	nmcli con mod "Wired connection 1"
+	  ipv4.addresses "HOST_IP_ADDRESS"
+	  ipv4.gateway "IP_GATEWAY"
+	  ipv4.dns "DNS_SERVER(S)"
+	  ipv4.dns-search "DOMAIN_NAME"
+	  ipv4.method "manual"

+The same changes can also be done with NetworkManagers text user interface:

+	sudo nmtui